|

 The hotel must comply with a myriad of building codes and regulations, both local and national.
 These codes cover everything from structural integrity and fire safety to accessibility and energy efficiency.

 Certified inspectors meticulously examine every aspect of the building, ensuring it adheres to the latest codes and standards.
-According to the International Code Council, a widely respected organization that develops model codes, non-compliance can lead to costly fines, delays, or even the revocation of permits.
+Non-compliance can lead to costly fines, delays, or even the revocation of permits.

 Safety and Security Checks